 Scott Mroz focuses his practice in the areas of complex environmental and toxic tort litigation.
-In his 30+ years of experience, Scott has represented a wide variety of clients, including utility and energy companies, chemical manufacturers, developers, and general contractors and subcontractors.
-Scott advocates for his clients in ongoing environmental compliance and regulatory matters before the California Environmental Protection Agency, the Department of Toxic Substances Control, and various regional water quality control boards, including the North Coast Region, the San Francisco Bay Area Region, the Lahontan Region and the Central Valley Region.
+In his 30+ years of experience, Scott has represented a wide variety of clients, including a major Northern California Utility, international oil and energy companies, industrial and agricultural chemical manufacturers, developers, and general contractors and subcontractors.
+Scott advocates for his clients in ongoing environmental compliance and regulatory matters before the California Environmental Protection Agency, the Department of Toxic Substances Control, State Water Resources Control Board, and various regional water quality control boards, including the North Coast, San Francisco Bay, Lahontan, Los Angeles and Central Valley Regions.

 Scott is Martindale-Hubbell AV Preeminent certified and has been recognized as a top rated lawyer in energy and environmental law.